nus-cs2103-AY2324S2/ip/AI.md

 # Using AI

-When starting on duke in week 2,
+When starting on fluffy in week 2,
 I wanted to try to learn how to effectively use
 GitHub CoPilot to help me write code.